gaurav-321/reverse_engineering_course_download/README.md

 ## ⚠️ Disclaimer

 This project is created for educational and authorized research purposes only.
 The author is not responsible for misuse.
-Use it only for content you own, have permission to access, or are explicitly authorized to download.
+Use it only in environments where you have permission to analyze the application, traffic, and content.
+Do not use it to bypass platform restrictions, DRM, copyright protections, or access controls.